emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Room Categories**

-As mentioned above, originally my Room model contained a dictionary of room category names
+As mentioned above, originally my Room model contained a dictionary of room categories made up of a short "id" string and then the name in another string.
+The rationale behind this was that I had initially wanted to make it so that more than one room could be created per category (ie, four individual 'single cabin' rooms, etc.) However, during my second sprint I began massively refactoring a lot of my code (detailed more in the **Sprints** section of my separate [**_AGILE.md_**](AGILE.md) document) due to feeling like I'd overcomplicated a lot of it, and caused myself unnecessary confusion by doing things one way in one view, and then another way in a different view, etc. During this time I also realised that, with the current extent of my knowledge, I was creating more bugs than I was fixing by trying to find ways to include the form validation I needed whilst there were multiple rooms within some categories.
+The refactoring that was required to make my code consistent and effective was ultimately worth it, but the biggest bugs I came across multiple times were due to me not focusing on the room categories first.

-#### **Bookings Exceed Number of Passengers**
+#### **Exceeding Max Number of Passengers**

 #### **Flex vs Grid**